Covid-19 Related Practice Considerations

 - We will meet only at places where we can ensure a minimum of 6 feet distance between each other AND a reasonable degree of privacy/confidentiality.

-- This means my indoor office is not an option at this time, due to its small size and lack of effective physical distancing options.
+- My indoor office is not an option at this time.

 - We can meet down by the water at my office, sitting either on rocks, your own camp chair, or easily cleaned chairs I will provide and sanitize between each use.
 (We cannot meet here during high tide as there is no ground available!)